34th Women’s Senior Stroke Play

 The deadline to change division is Wednesday, September 13 at 5:00 PM.

-Practice Round Information: Each player is allowed one (1) complimentary practice round at Bentwood Country Club on Sunday, September 17.
+Practice Round Information: Each player is allowed one (1) complimentary practice round at Bentwood Country Club.
+In light of the Club's ongoing Championship, practice rounds can be played anytime the week of September 12-15 or after 1:30 PM on September 16-17.
 Players must identify themselves as 2023 Women’s Senior Stroke Play player to schedule a practice round.

-Starting Times/Pairings Information: Starting Times/Pairings for the first round will be made available online at www.txga.org no later than Friday, September 15 by 5:00 PM.
-Final round starting time/pairings will be available in the evening preceding play (approximately one hour after the completion of play) online at www.txga.org.
+Starting Times/Pairings Information: Starting times/pairings for the first and second round will be made available online at www.txga.org no later than Friday, September 15 by 5:00 PM.
+Final round starting time/pairings will be available in the evening preceding play (approximately one hour after the completion of play).

 For complete championship information, click here.